ubuntu/ubuntu-desktop-documentation/docs/how-to/accessibility/work-around-known-screen-reader-issues.md

 Ubuntu 24.04 LTS has certain known issues when using the screen reader.
 If you encounter them, you can use the following ways to improve accessibility.

-## Orca modifier
+## Reconfigure the Orca modifier

+With the laptop layout, Orca uses {kbd}`CapsLock` as the Orca modifier in keyboard shortcuts.
+Sometimes, {kbd}`CapsLock` is unreliable as the modifier and doesn't trigger the intended command.
+The {kbd}`Insert` modifier is more reliable.

+To work around the issue, you have several options:

+* Connect a full-size keyboard with a numeric keypad.

+    In Orca preferences on the {guilabel}`General` tab, make sure that Orca switches to the desktop layout.

-If the Caps Lock Orca modifier is unreliable, you can either connect a full-size keyboard or you can switch to a different modifier while keeping the laptop layout.
+* Switch to the {kbd}`Insert` modifier while keeping the laptop layout.

+    In Orca preferences on the {guilabel}`Key Bindings` tab, switch {guilabel}`Screen Reader Modifier Key(s)` to Insert.

+    Next time you enter Orca commands, remember that you're still using the laptop layout but with {kbd}`Insert` rather than {kbd}`CapsLock`.

+## Replace GTK4 applications

+GTK4 is the latest version of the GTK toolkit for creating GNOME application interfaces.
+Applications using the previous GTK3 toolkit are fully accessible.
+However, GTK4 applications in Ubuntu 24.04 only expose interactive elements such as buttons to the screen reader.
+You can navigate interactive elements using {kbd}`Tab`.
+Generally, the screen reader can't read static text such as document content in these applications.
+Features like Flat Review don't work.

+To work around the issue, replace the GTK4 applications that pose issues to you with GTK3 applications:

+Files
+: Replace with Caja, which is available from the `caja` package.

+    To launch Caja, press {kbd}`Alt+F2` and enter `caja`.

+Text Editor
+: Replace with Gedit, which is available from the `gedit` package.

+Calculator
+: Replace with MATE Calculator, which is available from the `mate-calc` package.

-## Replace GTK4 and Flutter applications
+## Replace Flutter applications

-The screen reader works fine in GTK3 applications, but in GTK4 and Flutter, you can only browse interactive elements using Tab.
-You can’t use other Orca commands like Flat Review or object search.
-Therefore, you can’t read non-interactive elements.
+TODO

+## Try different keyboard layouts

+If you use a mix of various user interface languages and localized keyboard layouts, the screen reader might be using a different keyboard layout for its commands than your active layout.
+For example, You might be using the French layout but the screen reader commands treat your keyboard as if it had the American English layout.

+If screen reader commands don't work, try pressing the key as if another relevant layout was active.

-## Upgrade to the latest Ubuntu
+## Upgrade to the latest Ubuntu release

 Ubuntu 25.04 and 25.10 greatly improves the screen reader experience.
+The {kbd}`CapsLock` modifier works as expected.
+GTK4 applications are fully accessible.

+However, Flutter applications still only expose interactive elements.